AndrewFrazer/Chores/README.md

 This a repo containing a client and server to keep track of chores done.
 This was created for me to try out GraphQL and front end development.

-Hopefully someday I'll understand how to make things look nice...

 TODO:
 client:
  * sections for buttons and data vis?